Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 The per project basis of billing often drills down to a retainer model of billing - this can make more sense if an eCommerce brand wants to run multiple tests across several months and are in a more mature stage of applying CRO.

-Similarly, it’s also a good idea to find out through a site audit how many tests you’ll realistically need ATM, so that if needed, your agency can also charge you per test.
+Similarly, it’s also a good idea to find out through a site audit how many tests you’ll realistically need at the moment, so that if needed, your agency can also charge you per test.

 Caveat: The most trustworthy CRO agencies may not say yes to a project even if you can pay in case you don’t have the traffic that makes multivariate testing a success in the moderately long run.